Skin and beauty

 bald spots all over the head, it may indicate a more serious autoimmune condition

-of this point, there is no cure for alopecia areata, only topical solutions and
+As of this point, there is no cure for alopecia areata, only topical solutions and

-function and help stem progression of symptoms.
+function and stem further progression of hair loss.

 Occasionally an overgrowth of fungus or yeast can trigger severe follicular inflammation